RareDrops/web3-workshop-WDCCxUOABC/README.md

 Welcome to the **Web3 Hackathon Hardhat Quick Start Guide**!
 This repository serves as a template to get you up and running with Hardhat for the Web3 hackathon.
 It provides all the tools you'll need to build, test, and deploy your Ethereum-based smart contracts. 💻🛠️

-In this repository, you'll find a simple smart contract that pays out test ETH to people who guess the correct number.
+In this repository, you'll find a simple smart contract that pays out ETH to the person who guess the correct number.
 Perfect for demonstrating how smart contracts can interact with users and handle basic payouts in a decentralized environment. 💸

+**Before we get into it, this workshop is intended to lead into the workshop: "From Zero to dApp: Your First Blockchain Application".
+It is highly recommended to attend the workshop to maximise your teams chance at success!**

 ## What is Hardhat? 🧐